theatlantic/theatlantic-nunjucks-helpers/README.md

 Here are the current extensions included with this package:

+**CAVEAT:** These are all just no-op'ed right now to appease linters and compilers :cry:

 * **[With](https://github.com/theatlantic/nunjucks-extensions/tree/master/lib/with)** - Creates a scoped context block
 * **[Cache](https://github.com/theatlantic/nunjucks-extensions/tree/master/lib/cache)** - Cache contents at compile time